The Area Exam

 The area exam is meant to show that the student is actively engaged in a program of research and has acquired all the appropriate technical background.
 This exam constitutes the official general examination.
 It consists of a research seminar (open to the public and advertised in advance), followed by an oral examination.
 The oral tests the student's knowledge in a number of topics relevant to the student's research area.
 These topics are specified beforehand by an Examining Committee in consultation with the student.

 The Examining Committee is constituted as follows: The student suggests two faculty members from the department (including the student's advisor).
-The Director of Graduate Studies chooses a third faculty member who could be in any area of computer science.
+The adviser chooses a third faculty member who could be in any area of computer science.
 Any other faculty member can join the committee, or without being part of the committee, can participate in the oral examination.

 The Examining Committeee and the student agree upon a reading list for the exam (see below for more on this).
 This document is to be made available to anyone present in the oral examination, and only questions pertaining to either the material described in the document or presented during the research seminar can be asked during the oral.